nicolo-tellini/LICO/README.md

+This is a change will be reflected in the organizational account
 # The Rational

 Pipelines are logically organised workflows made up of tools and custom scripts.
 Serving code in an appropriate and reusable way is important to mantain the reproducibility of a scientific product and to provide the community with a way to face a problem task by task.